How To Unblur a Photo or Image

 Use the Basic tools in the left menu, then Basic in the second left menu.
 There is a Sharpen slider there to unblur your picture.

 Those are the ways I know of to unblur a picture.
 I’m sure there are dozens of other ways to do it.
-Know of any?
-Tell us about them below if you do!
+Do you know of any other ways to unblur an image?
+Tell us about them below in the comments if you do!

 Are you a shutterbug?
 We’ve got the resources you need to take and create the best possible pictures!